 Once the board is over the crevice, save the game and walk straight east.
 When you're over, you will get a message.
+Make sure you have the board with you.
 Turn north and exit at the tiny blue light.
 There is one more cave screen; exit via the blue light you see there.
 You're out!
 Great!
 Save the game.